 Now you are all set to receive notifications from your favorite apps.

-Unlike iPhone, you need to keep the apps open in the background to receive instant push notifications.
+Unlike iPhone, you need to keep the apps open in the background to receive instant push notifications on Mac.

-Meaning, you must open apps like Slack and Microsoft Teams to get the latest updates.
+You must open apps like Slack, WhatsApp, Telegram, and Microsoft Teams to get the latest updates.
 It works slightly differently on the desktop than on the mobile.
 If you quit such apps, you can’t receive notifications from them.

-A middle path is to open essential apps like Slack and Microsoft Teams during Mac startup.
+If you don’t want to open several work apps manually, you can launch them at startup too.
 That way, you are ready to get the latest updates right from the start.
 Here’s how you can open your favorite apps during startup on Mac.

 Step 1: Go to the System Preferences menu.